GFW PTSD Home | Site Map | Site Search

-Q: Dear Frank, There will be a new definition of PTSD in two years, when the Diagnostic and Statistical Manual (DSM) is revised.
-Are the planned changes significant, from our point of view?
+The new criteria for PTSD are now out, since the Diagnostic and Statistical Manual (DSM) has been revised.
+Are the changes significant, from our point of view?
 Or are the changes relatively minor and of concern mainly to academics and researchers?

-A: Dear Joyce, Those of us who diagnose PTSD, who teach the subject to doctors and therapists, and who testify about trauma in court will need to know the new criteria.
-But the answers to your questions are, in my opinion, "No" and "Yes."
+A: Dear reader, Those of us who diagnose PTSD, who teach the subject to doctors and therapists, and who testify about trauma in court will need to know the new criteria (https://www.ptsd.va.gov/professional/PTSD-overview/diagnostic_criteria_dsm-5.asp).
+But the answers to your questions are, in my opinion, “No” and “Yes.”
 That is, the changes are not significant from the perspective of the trauma survivor with PTSD and the changes are mainly meant to confirm current research and to clarify some ambiguous elements of the diagnosis.
-Another way to put it is if you have PTSD according to the current criteria, you will, in all likelihood, have PTSD according to the planned, new criteria.
+Another way to put it is if you have PTSD according to the old criteria, you will, in all likelihood, have PTSD according to the new criteria.
 PTSD is PTSD.
-The basic concept is this.
-You are a perfectly normal person and something dreadful happens.
-You don't recover in several weeks, in fact, you have a recognizable pattern of difficulty that lasts at least a month.
-That pattern includes three different, overlapping dimensions.
+The basic concept is this: You were a perfectly normal person and then something dreadful happened.
+You didn’t recover in several weeks, in fact, you now have a recognizable pattern of difficulty that lasted at least a month.
+That pattern includes several different, overlapping dimensions.
 The first is a problem with trauma memory.
-The memories of being traumatized are too intense, too uncontrolled, too much "in the present" rather than in the past, and too likely to cause physical and emotional consequences.
-This dimension is currently defined as having any one of the following five symptoms:
+The memories of being traumatized are too intense, too uncontrolled, too much “in the present” rather than in the past, and too likely to cause physical and emotional consequences.
+This dimension was, up until May 2013, defined as having any one of the following five symptoms:

 (1) recurrent and intrusive distressing recollections of the event, including images, thoughts, or perceptions.
 Note: In young children, repetitive play may occur in which themes or aspects of the trauma are expressed.